 This course will focus on a specific topic each semester and explore it from the perspective of different academic disciplines with emphasis placed on the importance of an interdisciplinary approach to the study of a given topic and related issues that do not readily fall under the purview of any single discipline.
-Topics include: Global Issues, Biomedical Éthics, A Skeptical View of the Paranormal, Death and Dying, The Psychology of Advertising, Film and Society.
-To promote closer student/faculty collaboration and encourage independent learning, the class is conducted in a seminar format, emphasizing in-depth discussion and higher level thinking skills in an active learning environment.
-Prerequisites: A minimum GPA of 3.4, 12 credits completed, and permission of the

-Dean of American Honors.
+Topics include: Global Issues, Biomedical Ethics, A Skeptical View of the Paranormal, Death and Dying, The Psychology of Advertising, Film and Society.
+To promote closer student/faculty collaboration and encourage independent learning, the class is conducted in a seminar format, emphasizing in-depth dis-cussion and higher level thinking skills in an active learning environment.
+Prerequisites: A minimum GPA of 3.4, 12 credits completed, and permission of the Dean of American Honors.
+3 lecture hours per week

-Hotel, Restaurant & Tourism Management
+HSM • Hotel, Restaurant & Tourism Management